e-Learning Module

 Research

-Beginning with a literature review, there are two overarching themes for gaps in research.
+After extensively reviewing literature, I identified two overarching themes for gaps in research.

-Theme 1: Inadequate patient education resources for SB
+• Theme 1: Inadequate patient education resources for SB

 Design